BenThere6/node.js-lds-temple-scraper/README.md

 Contributions to the Utah Temple Challenge project are welcome!
 To contribute, follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/yourfeature).
+1. Create a new branch (git checkout -b feature/yourfeature).
-Make your changes.
+2. Make your changes.
-Commit your changes (git commit -am 'Add new feature').
+3. Commit your changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature/yourfeature).
+4. Push to the branch (git push origin feature/yourfeature).
-Create a new Pull Request.
+5. Create a new Pull Request.

 ## Contact Information